 "Trees?
 That's not possible!
 My boy, Mount Coronet is the highest mountain peak in the whole world!
 No plants can grow at such a high altitude and trees are just-"

 "Impossible," Ash finished then turned to Professor Oak with a smug look.
-"Its a secret."
+"I'm sorry professor but I'm afraid that it's a secret."

 Oak ruffled his aging hair confused, deciding to not question further and switch to a new topic.